Promiit/ItemStack/README.md

 /stackfind - Matches players item in hand with all entries in stack to find the quantity of that item within the stack

 # Permissions:
-itemstack.push
+Each command has it's own permission to assign players, depending on which one's you would like to make available. itemstack.push
 itemstack.pop
 itemstack.peek